Patrimonialism: Schmuel Eisenstadt

-Schmuel Eisenstadt coined the term neopatrimonialism to distinguish historical patrimonial regimes from the "post-traditional" societies of Latin America, South Asia and the Middle East.
+Schmuel Eisenstadt coined the term neopatrimonialism to distinguish historical patrimonial regimes from the "post-traditional" societies of Latin America, South Asia, and the Middle East.

 Richard Pipes

-Richard Pipes, a historian and Professor Emeritus of Russian history at Harvard University defines patrimonial as "a regime where the rights of sovereignty and those of ownership blend to the point of being indistinguishable, and political power is exercised in the same manner as economic power."
+Richard Pipes, a historian and Professor Emeritus of Russian history at Harvard University, defined patrimonial as "a regime where the rights of sovereignty and those of ownership blend to the point of being indistinguishable, and political power is exercised in the same manner as economic power."

 J. I. Bakker

 J. I. Bakker, a sociologist at the University of Guelph, states:

 The key focus in the model [patrimonialism] is the extent to which legitimate authority is based primarily on personal power exercised by the ruler, either directly or indirectly.
 The ruler may act alone or as a member of a powerful elite group or oligarchy.
 The ruler is not viewed as a tyrant.
 The structure of the Roman Catholic Church today is still patrimonial.
 Direct rule involves the ruler and a few key members of the ruler's household or staff maintaining personal control over every aspect of governance.
 If rule is indirect, there may be an intellectual or moral elite of priests or office holders as well as a military.
 The priestly group may invoke deity for the leader.
-The king, sultan, maharaja or other ruler is able to make independent decisions on an ad hoc basis, with little if any checks and balances.
+The king, sultan, maharaja, or other ruler can make independent decisions on an ad hoc basis, with little if any checks and balances.
 No individual or group is powerful enough to oppose the ruler consistently without, in turn, becoming the new patrimonial ruler.
 The ruler is recognized as the chief landholder and, in the extreme case, all of the land and its people are his domain.
 The legal authority of the ruler is largely unchallenged; there is no recognized body of case law or formal law, but there may be notions of etiquette and honor.